philalewis/jazz-collaborations/README.md

 # Jazz Collaborations
 An app that lets a user explore common works between jazz artists.
+You can visit the deployed site [here](https://jazz-collaborations.herokuapp.com/).

 ## Contents